retaildevcrews/ngsa/IaC/AKS/README.md

     -u | --cosmos-url COSMOS_URL    In case users want to use their own CosmosDBBoth Key and URL are empty by default.
 Optional Flag:
-    -x | --set-k8s-context          Sets the kubernetes context for current user in /home/kushal/.kube/config -o | --smoke-it                 Set it to true or false to enable smokers deployment.
-Default: false -h | --help                     Show the usage
+    -x | --set-k8s-context          Sets the kubernetes context for current user in /home/kushal/.kube/config -h | --help                     Show the usage
 ```